GEO2136 : Global Environmental Change

 • Continental Records: Interpreting the palaeoecological records of the “Warm Stages”.

-• Reconstructing Environmental Change during Termination 1
+• Reconstructing Environmental Change during the Pleistocene-Holocene transition

 • Introduction to the Holocene: climate, environment, human development and impacts.